Container Orchestration Beyond Just Kubernetes

 How do we evaluate these tools?

-- Scalability and support for production workloads
+- Scalability and support for production workloads with high availability

-- Setup complexity and operational management
+- Setup complexity and ongoing operational management burden

 - Ecosystem: tooling, community, and cloud provider support

-- Cost and operational overhead
+- Cost and operational overhead across different traffic patterns

 1. Kubernetes